jeffblankenburg/31-days-of-vibe-coding/outlines/week2.md

 ## Day 12 – Documentation That Writes Itself

 **Abstract:**
-If you’re already writing clean code and clear prompts, the docs are halfway done.
-This post shows how to use AI to generate documentation that reads like a human wrote it—and even references real metrics and traces to make it operationally useful.
+If you're already writing clean code and clear prompts, the docs are halfway done.
+This post shows how to use AI to generate documentation that reads like a human wrote it and even references real metrics and traces to make it operationally useful.

 ### Outline
 1. **The Case for AI Docs** – The cost of outdated documentation.